pseudoramble/hundred-projects/f#/README.md

 A list of practical projects than anyone can solve in any programming language.
 These projects are divided in categories and each category has its own folder.

-This is a project to learn Python, but feel free to fork it and resolve the project list with any programming language.
+This is a project to learn [insert language here], but feel free to fork it and resolve the project list with any programming language.

 ### Tasks